mustafamunawar/docs/typescript-help/ts-notes.md

 To declare an object's property as literal (not changeable) you use "as value" assertion.

-const employee = {name: "john", company: "Microsoft" as "Microsoft"}
+`const employee = {name: "john", company: "Microsoft" as "Microsoft"}`

-this is a tedious way, you basically repeat the property value.Soto declare an object's all properties as literal you can use the assertion suffix "as const"
+this is a tedious way, you basically repeat the property value.
+So to declare an object's all properties as literal you can use the assertion suffix "as const"

-const john = {name: "john", company:"Microsoft"} as const;
+`const john = {name: "john", company:"Microsoft"} as const;`

 In JS null means variable is "absent" while undefined means variable is there but is "un-initialized"